Nana Afadzinu is a Ghanaian and currently serves as the Executive Director of the West Africa Civil Society Institute (WACSI).

 Stella Yawa Wowoui holds a Bachelor’s Degree in Translation Studies.
 She has a perfect grasp of both French and English, as well as an intermediate level in Spanish.
 She is currently working as a Project Assistant on the Techsoup Project.

 Kwame is an experienced IT Consultant/Software Developer.
-He is skilled in PHP, Database Management and Brand Management.
+He is skilled in Web Applications Development, Digital Security, Database Management, Digital Marketing and Brand Management.
 He holds a Bachelor's Degree in Information Technology and is a Microsoft Programme Alumni.
-He is currently serving as a Project Assistant on the Techsoup Project.
+He is currently serving as a Marketing and IT Officer on the Techsoup Project.

 Grace Akpene Ziggah is a Togolese and currently the Logistics Officer and also assists in administration duties at the West Africa Civil Society Institute (WACSI).
 She joined the Institute in June 2009.